 In the Pre-conference vs. pre-season post I talked a bit about the RPI – the Rating Percent Index.
-This is something the NCAA uses to help determine the teams selected to the championship tournament.
+This is something the NCAA uses to help determine the teams selected to the championship tournament (though there seems to be a shift).
 In a way, though, it can really constrain teams.

 NCAA tournament selection

 At all three levels of play – Divisions I, II, and III – there are certain teams that qualify automatically by winning their respective conferences.
 The rest of the teams, however, are at-large selections.
 Basically, that means the best of the rest.

 In Division I volleyball the at-large selections have no geographic constraints.
 At the Division II and III levels, though, the championship tournament starts regionally.
 That means the at-large selections are all made within regions.

 For example, in Division II the South Central Region is one of the eight regions.
 When I coached at Midwestern State it comprised a total of 33 teams from three different conferences.
 The winners of those conferences were the automatic qualifiers.
 Five at-large teams were then selected to complete an 8-team NCAA regional tournament.
 The winner of that tournament moved on to the 8-team championship finals.

 So how does one become an at-large selection to the NCAA tournament?
 That’s where the RPI comes in.
 The selection committees use the RPI as one of their tools to help them rank teams.
 For that reason, it has become a major focus for teams with NCAA tournament aspirations.
 It factors both into whether a team can make it as an at-large selection and to tournament seeding.

 The RPI comprises of three elements.
 The first 25% is your winning percentage.
 The more you win, the higher your RPI.
 The next 50% is the winning percentage of your opposition, while the final 25% is the winning percentage of your opposition’s opposition.
 What that means is a team’s strength of schedule is very important since most of the RPI comes from that.